plepe/geowiki-demo/README.md

 # geowiki-demo
-A small web app for testing leaflet-geowiki
+A small web app for testing [leaflet-geowiki](https://github.com/plepe/leaflet-geowiki).
+You can load/save several Geowiki files at once.

 ## Installation
 ```sh